Choosing Where to Start

 When scores are close, lean toward quick visibility.
 A small win this week beats a larger theoretical win next month.

-Think about it this way: quick wins generate data.
-You learn what works.
-You discover unexpected obstacles.
-You refine your approach.
+Quick wins generate data.
+You learn what works, discover unexpected obstacles, refine your approach.
 All of that compounds.
-A slow-building opportunity might theoretically produce more value, but you won’t know if it’s actually working until much later—and by then you’ve invested significant time.
+A slow-building opportunity could produce more value, but you will not know until much later—and by then you’ve invested significant time.

 Tiebreaker 3: Resource Accessibility